doctorfree/nvim-lazyman/README.md

 ```

 After `export NVIM_APPNAME="nvim-Abstract"`, invoking `nvim` will bring up
 the Abstract Neovim configuration.
+Note, `Abstract` is now a supported
+Lazyman Neovim configuration and can be installed with `lazyman -g`.

-Another Packer based Neovim configuration, this one using Fennel, serves as
+Another Packer based Neovim configuration, this one using Fennel, is included
-a second example and is included as a Lazyman supported "Personal" config:
+as a Lazyman supported "Personal" config:

 ```bash
 lazyman -w Fennel